MicrosoftDocs/sql-docs/docs/relational-databases/databases/database-properties-files-page.md

 ---
 title: "Database Properties (Files Page) | Microsoft Docs"
-description: "Find out how to view or modify a database's properties or to create a new database in SQL Server Management Studio." ms.custom: "" ms.date: "03/09/2017" ms.prod: sql
+description: "Find out how to view or modify a database's properties and how to create a new database in SQL Server Management Studio." ms.custom: "" ms.date: "03/09/2017" ms.prod: sql